 It takes billions of years to create mined diamonds.
 By contrast, lab-grown diamonds can be grown in under a month.

-At two-plus weeks, white diamonds take the longest to grow, with blue and yellow ones taking 5 to 10 days.
+White diamonds take the longest to grow at two-plus weeks, with blue and yellow ones taking 5 to 10 days.
 Still, the process needs to be carried out slowly and carefully to prevent diamonds from fracturing, which affects their quality.

 How They Differ From Mined Diamonds?